 Primark has announced the launch of its first sustainable cotton products – women’s pyjamas - using cotton purchased directly from female farmers participating in its Sustainable Cotton Programme.
 The range of sixteen different women’s pyjamas will go on sale across Primark’s stores as sustainable cotton becomes a permanent fixture in Primark stores.
-With one in three women’s pyjamas in the UK bought from Primark, the move represents a significant step towards the brand achieving its long-term ambition of sustainably sourced cotton across its supply chain.
+With women’s pyjamas being one of Primark’s best-selling products, the move represents a significant step towards the brand achieving its long-term ambition of sustainably sourced cotton across its supply chain.

 Primark has partnered with agricultural experts CottonConnect and the Self-Employed Women’s Association (SEWA) since 2013, to train female farmers in India, a key sourcing country for Primark, in sustainable farming methods.
 Primark began the programme with an ambition to introduce the sustainable cotton into product.
 Having successfully trialled the use of the cotton throughout its supply chain in India, Primark is now able to introduce sustainable cotton into one of its best-selling women’s product lines.

 The range of pyjamas will go on sale at $8 per set – the same price as regular cotton pyjamas – as the brand continues to uphold its commitment to deliver amazing fashion at amazing prices.
 All pyjamas are clearly labelled to help shoppers easily identify which clothes are made with sustainable cotton.